macadminsdotorg/codeofconduct/README.md

 Everyone is welcome to participate, and no judgement will be made on members of the greater Mac community who are not a part of the community.

-For further information, you are invited to take a look at the documents on the MacAdmins.org GitHub page, they include contact information for administrators, dispute resolution steps and an etiquette guide.
-This GitHub page is also open to any pull requests and suggestions for change.

 ## Long Version: